libxsmm/libxsmm/README.md

 # LIBXSMM
 Library for small matrix-matrix multiplications targeting Intel Architecture (x86).
-The initial version of the library was targeting the Intel Xeon Phi coprocessor (an instance of the Intel Many Integrated Core Architecture "MIC") particularly by using KNC intrinsic functions (called KNCni or IMCI).
-Today, the library reaches the Many Integrated Core Architecture as well as other hardware which is capable of executing Intel Advanced Vector Extensions 512 (Intel AVX-512).
-Please also have a look at the collection of upcoming [enhancements](https://github.com/hfp/libxsmm/labels/enhancement). [[pdf](https://github.com/hfp/libxsmm/raw/master/documentation/libxsmm.pdf)] [[src](https://github.com/hfp/libxsmm/archive/0.8.5.zip)]

-The library provides a sophisticated dispatch mechanism (see [More Details](#more-details)) which is also targeting other instruction sets (beside of the Intrinsic code path).
-The library can be also compiled to "MIC native code" which is able to run self-hosted as well as in an offloaded code region (via a FORTRAN directive or via C/C++ preprocessor pragma).
-The prerequisite for offloading the code is to compile it to position-independent (PIC) code even when building a static library.

-Performance: the presented code is by no means "optimal" or "best-performing" - it just uses Intrinsics.
-In fact, a well-optimizing compiler may arrange better code compared to what is laid out via the library's Python scripts.
-The latter can be exploited by just relying on the "inlinable code" and by not generating specialized functions.
+The library generates code for the following instruction set extensions: Intel SSE3, Intel AVX, Intel AVX2, IMCI (KNCni) for Intel Xeon Phi coprocessors ("KNC"), and Intel AVX-512 as found in the Intel Xeon Phi processor family ("KNL") and future Intel Xeon processors.
+Historically the library was solely targeting the Intel Many Integrated Core Architecture "MIC") using intrinsic functions, but meanwhile allows generating optimized assembly code for the fore mentioned instruction set extensions. [[pdf](https://github.com/hfp/libxsmm/raw/master/documentation/libxsmm.pdf)] [[src](https://github.com/hfp/libxsmm/archive/0.8.6.zip)]

 ## Interface
 The interface of the library is *generated* according to the [Build Instructions](#build-instructions) (therefore the header file 'include/libxsmm.h' is **not** stored in the code repository).
 The generated interface also defines certain preprocessor symbols to store the properties the library was built for.